moussaclarke/hobbes/README.md

 - to be a full-featured project management tool - this isn't trying to be a monday.com or Jira replacement.
 Try [plane](https://plane.so) if you want a full fat Open Source project management tool.
 - to support non-compliant big tech CalDAV implementations like Yahoo, Apple or Google.
 Ain't nobody got time for that - CalDAV is complex enough as it is.
 - to need any kind of local database - all task data should live on the remote CalDAV server.
 - to support alternative task UI paradigms/views like Kanban boards or GANTT charts.
-Just a simple grid/list of tasks.
+Hobbes' view is a simple grid/list of tasks.

 ## Setup

 Before you get started, you'll need a working CalDAV server.
 I use [baikal](https://sabre.io/baikal/) for this.

+NB: I use [@antfu/ni](https://github.com/antfu-collective/ni) so I don't have to think about various node package managers across multiple projects, but you can use the underlying bun commands instead if you prefer - i.e. `bun install`, `bun run`, `bunx` etc.

 ```bash
 cp .env.example .env